 I had to have it.
 I knew I had to have it, but I couldn’t let the others in on my secret.
-I had only just, at that very moment, decided in my heart of hearts that I was going to become a writer.
+I had only just at that very moment decided in my heart of hearts that I was going to become a writer.
 A writer.
 I was excited and embarrassed (who did I think I was?) and oh, I was terrified!
 I grabbed a Ladies Home Companion and jammed the offending magazine inside.
-I hung back until the others paid for their things and went outside and then I slipped the Writer’s Digest out of the Ladies Home Companion just long enough to pay for them both.
+I hung back until the others had paid for their things and headed outside and then I slipped the Writer’s Digest out of the Ladies Home Companion just long enough to pay for them both.

 On the ride home I kept trying to glance at the writer’s magazine without taking it out of the LHC, but I was riding in the back with a bunch of sugar-shocked kids who, even if they’d had a spot of their own, wouldn’t have been inclined to stay in it.

 Back at the cabin there wasn’t a place I could find where there wasn’t a warm body.
 I could spend a few minutes in the bathroom (the only bathroom, I’ll remind you again) but no longer, not with that crowd.
 It was the longest week of my life, but even without thoroughly reading that magazine, there wasn’t a doubt in my mind: Something radical just happened and my life was never going to be the same.